"Parenting the Child You Didn't Expect While You Were Expecting" Tele-Course

 I totally get it because I was there!

-Smiling for the camera at my nephew's baptism.
+Smiling for the camera at my nephew's baptism in 2006.
 One of us was NOT happy about this.

 I read every book on late talking kids that I could get my hands on and consulted all of the specialists with the hope that they would have the answers I was searching for.
 I wanted to punch anyone who mentioned the term “autism” in my presence.